 In August 2017, a coalition of industry and charity partners, led by Professor Sir John Bell, published a report into the life sciences industry – Life Sciences: Industrial Strategy – setting out recommendations for the UK life sciences industry.
 The report outlined the significant competitive advantages the UK possesses, as well as areas where key developments could fix issues which have slowed down growth.
 In response to this report, the government published the first Life Sciences Sector Deal, a key component of the Industrial Strategy. (read more…)

-Speciality chemicals company Croda International has announced the official launch and certification of its ECO range of bio-based surfactants (read more…)
+Speciality chemicals company Croda International has announced the official launch and certification of its ECO range of bio-based surfactants – ingredients designed to meet increasing market demand for sustainable, high-performance ingredient options. (read more…)

 BBSRC is now inviting applications for the annual awards that celebrate the best innovations arising from biological science research.

 Each year the BBSRC Innovator of the Year awards recognise and reward individuals and small teams who have harnessed the potential of their excellent research. (read more…)